sample

 sample({ source?, clock?, filter?, fn?, target?}): target

-is triggered, read the value from source
+When clock is triggered, read the value from source and trigger target with it.

 - If the

-is not passed, continue as it is.
-If filter returnfalse
+filteris not passed, continue as it is.
+If filter returnfalseor containsStore<false>cancel execution otherwise continue - If the

-is not passed, create it and return fromsample()
+targetis not passed, create it and return fromsample()

 Schema